wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-sql-server-use-premium-storage.md

 ### VM Storage Bandwidth and VHD Storage Throughput

 The amount of storage performance depends on the DS* VM size specified and the VHD sizes.
 The VMs have different allowances for the number of VHDs that can be attached and the maximum bandwidth they will support (MB/s).
-For the specific bandwidth numbers, see [Virtual Machine and Cloud Service Sizes for <!-- deleted by customization Azure](/documentation/articles/virtual-machines-size-specs) --><!-- keep by customization: begin --> Azure](https://msdn.microsoft.com/zh-CN/library/azure/dn197896.aspx) <!-- keep by customization: end -->.
+For the specific bandwidth numbers, see [Virtual Machine and Cloud Service Sizes for Azure](/documentation/articles/virtual-machines-size-specs).

 Increased IOPS are achieved with larger disk sizes.
 You should consider this when you think about your migration path.
 For details, [see the table for IOPS and Disk Types](/documentation/articles/storage-premium-storage-preview-portal#scalability-and-performance-targets-when-using-premium-storage).